learn-co-curriculum/flatiron-bnb-methods/README.md

 Methods declared as callbacks should always be `private`, so they can't be called from code outside of the model.

-### Hint

-You will need to make a few new migrations to add some columns to some tables, and they should have default values.

 ## Super Bonus